simplespace-cat/GitHub-desktop/docs/technical/pull-requests.md

 [Code](https://github.com/desktop/desktop/blob/34a05b155ff69bb19cc4da5b2caa89856e3e63fb/app/src/lib/stores/pull-request-store.ts#L26)

 ## What does this mean for me?
 Doing this essentially gives us a namespace that we can safely work in.
 We chose the prefix `github-desktop-` because we are confident that your own remote names will never start with this prefix.
-This means that in order for GitHub Desktop to work as expected, you should never add a remote that starts with our prefix.
+This means that in order for GitCub to work as expected, you should never add a remote that starts with our prefix.
 We feel that this is an acceptable compromise.